Noncrossing Longest Paths and Cycles: Noncrossing Longest Cycles

-\begin{observation} The length of any cycle on $P$ that connects $p_{-k}$ to two points in $A$ is at least 2 units shorter than a longest cycle on $P$. \end{observation}

 Below, we will specify a $y$-coordinate for each element in $P$.
 This will result in the point set $P'$ for which the longest spanning cycle is unique and noncrossing.
 We will denote by $A'$ the set of points in $P'$ corresponding to $A$.
+Let $\mathcal{C}$ be the set of longest spanning cycles on $P'$.